Darklunk/VXLAN--MPLS-SR-v2/README.md

 ```

-To allow time-exceeded message and thereby make traceroute usefull for the MPLS core, below code stanza needed on the MPLS Core Routers
+To allow time-exceeded message and thereby make traceroute useful for the MPLS core, below code snippet needed on the MPLS Core Routers

 ```bash
 r2-core#sh run sec icmp